jbeich/platform_system_extras/simpleperf/doc/README.md

 Simpleperf is a cpu profiler, it generates samples for a thread only when it is running on a cpu.
 However, sometimes we want to find out where time of a thread is spent, whether it is running on cpu, preempted by other threads, doing I/O work, or waiting for some events.
-To support this, we add a --trace-offcpu option in simpleperf record cmd.
+To support this, we add --trace-offcpu option in simpleperf record cmd.
 When --trace-offcpu is used, simpleperf generates a sample when a running thread is scheduled out, so we know the callstack of a thread when it is scheduled out.
 And when reporting a perf.data